robertwayne/template-rocket-svelte-spa/README.md

 *Note: This template is built against the latest Rocket release candidate (rc2 at the time of writing) and Rust nightly 1.64+.*

+## Server Notes

+* Contains a base fairing for handling CORS requests.
+* Contains a base fairing for an A++ Content Security Policy.
+* Expects to connect to a PostgreSQL database.
+Remove this fairing in `main.rs` if you don't need a database.

 ## Usage

 1. Clone the repository: `git clone https://github.com/robertwayne/template-rocket-svelte-spa`